This are will contain your primary sidebar which is found in the "MainSidebar.pcf" file.

 In addition, throughout the semester you will find workshops tailored to the specific needs of graduate students.
 Topics may included: Graduate Level Writing, Reading for Meaning, Time Management, Research Strategies, and Citation v.
 Plagiarism.

-You may contact a learning specialist by visiting the Graduate Studies Contact Page.
+You may contact a learning specialist.

 To schedule an appointment with a learning specialist, call (657) 278-8443 or send an email to email@example.com.
 For details on upcoming services check out the Graduate Studies support website.
 (This service is funded by EPOCHS grant from the U.S. Dept. of Education awarded to Office of Graduate Studies)